 Using antibodies to pull down one member of a complex is a fantastic way to identify binding partners.
 An alternative to Western blotting is to use mass spectrometry to comprehensively identify binding partners.
 Our lab currently uses a sophisticated hierarchical Bayes estimation of generalized linear mixed effects model (Qspec) to report binding partners with the high sensitivity and robust measures of confidence.

 We are working with the the Willardson lab to determine protein complex architecture using chemical crosslinking methods.

 Mass spectrometry based proteomic data sets are challenging to analyze due to their enormous size, complexity, and changing specifications.
-The development of fast, easily modifiable software enables researchers to glean much additional information from existing data sets and rapidly test new analytical approaches.
+As signatories of The Small Tools Manifesto for Bioinformatics we support the development of modular, well-tested tools that can be combined in new analytical approaches.

 Besides a collection of small tools (github projects), we also are the creators/maintainers of: